Founder & Lead Editor

 Here's the thing: Comfort is this shoe's superpower, but Fit is its kryptonite.
 The cushioning is widely described as "super comfortable" and "supportive".
 There is virtually no break-in period required for the sole; it's soft right out of the box.

-However, the width profile is undeniably narrow.
-Multiple verified buyers have noted that while the length is standard, the width can pinch.
+The width profile is undeniably narrow.
+Multiple verified buyers note that while the length is standard, the width can pinch.
 One user specifically mentioned that for a husband with wide feet, "a size 12 provided a perfect fit where his usual size of 11.5 did not".
-If you are between sizes or have wide feet, definitely go up half a size.
+If you are between sizes or have wide feet, go up half a size.

 Style and Versatility